AdobeDocs/commerce-webapi/src/pages/graphql/usage/security-configuration.md

 Creating the `name1` alias did not cause the system to double count the entry.

-If the count does not exceed the threshold set by the `queryComplexity` attribute, Magento validates and processes the query.
+If the count does not exceed the threshold set by the `queryComplexity` attribute, the application validates and processes the query.

 ### Query depth